12 Tips for First-time Student Pastors

 - Calendar and Communicate.
 Set dates for things and then work backwards for when things need to be done for that thing to happen when it needs to (ex.
 I worked 12 weeks back for a retreat weekend and I worked 8 months back for summer camp).
 Then, with communication, remember that parents want the menu, not the recipe.
 If you have too much info they’re just not going to read it.

-- If there’s conflict with your pastor, don’t try to go toe-to-toe.
+- If there’s a conflict with your pastor, don’t try to go toe-to-toe.
 The pastor is going to win.

 - Set leaders up for success.
 If you have a first-time volunteer, give them something that’s going to go well, and they are much more likely to stay around.
 Example: If middle schoolers are horrible, don’t give first-time volunteers your middle schoolers.